AmazingSAR/midoo/README.md

 # midoo
-midoo is a library with algorithm collected or written.
+midoo is a library with algorithms collected or written.